 - Due to Steve’s teaching and family commitments, workers must be able to work some days without supervision or direction, so strong English language skills are essential.

 - Where possible, you will be given projects that you can complete during your stay, so you gain a sense of satisfaction & achievement from your time at the farm… at times, though, there will also be mundane but essential work that needs to be completed!

 - Pick up from Ballarat railway station is easy for those using public transport.
 Train, bus or shuttle (direct from Melbourne airport) all go to the station, which is 15 minutes from the farm.
 [Book the Melbourne airport to Ballarat shuttle bus here]

-- Single bed accommodation is available for up to three WWOOFers at a time, so hosting couples can be tricky (although we are adding a couples room and hope to have it up and running soon).
+- Single bed accommodation is available for up to three WWOOFers at a time. we have a tiny house which can take a couple or two singles.
 If you have a camper van or tent, you are very welcome

 - No smoking on the property.
 No use of illegal drugs.
 No exceptions.
 Please don’t ask. 🙂